openvinotoolkit/model_server/docs/binary_input_tfs.md

 TensorFlow Serving API allows sending the model input data in a variety of formats inside the [TensorProto](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/tensor.proto) objects.
 Array data is passed inside the `tensor_content` field, which represents the input data buffer.

-When the data is sent in the `string_val` field, such input is interpreted as a binary encoded image.
+When the data is sent in the `string_val` field to the model or pipeline that have 4 (or 5 in case of [demultiplexing](demultiplexing.md)) shape dimensions, such input is interpreted as a binary encoded image.

 Note, that while the model metadata reports the inputs shape with layout NHWC, the binary data must be sent with
 shape: [N] with dtype: DT_STRING.
 Where N represents number of images converted to string bytes.